 + Don’t forget: because of the global pandemic and self-isolation, people have discovered that online learning is a convenient and highly practical way to become smarter.
 Besides all its positive educational aspects, it also limits the number of contacts outside of home.
 In fact, you can learn any kind of knowledge and skills without getting out of bed.

 Simplicity.
 And of course, this mode of learning takes advantage of a simplified, familiar type of display to which the human eye is already very accustomed through the popularity of smartphones.

 Have you noticed how many people are involved in some kind of online learning activity?
 Have you tried some during the quarantine?

 Online education has been turning into a fashionable trend during recent years and, nudged by the pandemic, it apparently has very good prospects.
 Developers of such resources are becoming aware that this industry is capable of generating impressive revenues.

-To illustrate this, look at the top App Store categories:
+To illustrate this, look at the top App Store categories by Statista.com data:

-An educational market is now a platform where the newest tech solutions are tested and that generates a huge income.
-It is expected that the educational app market will grow by over $46 billion to 2024.
+An educational market is now a platform where they test newest tech solutions, and that generates a huge income.
+It is expected that the educational app market will grow by over $46 billion by 2024.